 The GPU-accelerated version of V-Ray is able to utilize multiple GPUs and does so very effectively.
 It will not be a perfect “4 GPUs is 4x faster”, but you can expect significant performance improvements with every card you add.
 However, since V-Ray is using the cards for compute purposes they do not need to be in SLI mode.

 FStorm is a GPU-only renderer being developed by PinkSoft LTD since 2015 and becomes the most popular GPU render with architectural 3d artists due to its speed, quality and simplicity.
-It is straightforward, fast, and realistic with convenient materials and light sources.
+It is one of the best render engines for 3Dsmax.
+FStorm is straightforward, fast, and realistic with convenient materials and light sources.
 Currently, FStorm render engine is exclusively available for 3Ds Max software.
 Hope that this amazing renderer will be available for major 3D software in the near future.

 There are many unique features in FStorm renderer such as improved tone mapping, glossy reflection shader, glare effects, light sampling, improved raytracer, and optimized QMC sampling.
 It is deeply integrated into the 3Ds Max environment and supports all necessary and key features.
 Build-in scene converter easily and carefully converts any scene from Corona, Octane, and Vray render.
 Users can move the camera and get real-time updates in the frame buffer window.